Plasma cell disorders

 • ↑ ESR (often very high), ↑ total protein with a narrow albumin–globulin gap (normal albumin, high globulin).

-• ↑ Calcium, ↑ Creatinine, normal alkaline phosphatase (lytic, not blastic).
+• ↑ Calcium, ↑ creatinine; normal alkaline phosphatase (lytic, not blastic).

-2. Detect the monoclonal protein
+2. Detect & characterise the M-protein

-3. Bone marrow biopsy
+3. Bone marrow biopsy (clonal-burden confirmation)

-Imaging
+4. Imaging

 • Preferred: whole-body low-dose CT, MRI, or PET-CT (more sensitive than plain films).

-Diagnostic criteria for Multiple Myeloma (IMWG)
+5. Diagnostic criteria (IMWG)

-Multiple Myeloma vs Waldenström Macroglobulinemia vs MGUS
+Master Comparison: MGUS vs Multiple Myeloma vs Waldenström Macroglobulinemia

 FeatureMGUSMultiple MyelomaWaldenström (WM)